PHolmesOnGit/Musical_Time_Machine/README.md

 This is still a WIP, there are a few issues with the sp.search functionality i'm still working through.
 Sometimes it will just not find certain songs
 (Can't Feel My Face by The Weeknd) for example.
-So i'm still messing with the search line to get it fine the songs properly.
+So i'm still messing with the search line to get it find the songs properly.